Homographs, American English -- Page 2

 Can you come this evening? (have ability to)

-29. check I received a check from my bank. (a written order from a bank)
+29. check A check came from my bank. (written order from bank)

 We need to check on the date. (research or investigate)